 Few would disagree that setting the tracking pressure is an important part of configuring and adjusting a turntable for best performance.
 But what should you use to check the pressure and how do you chose what setting to use?

 The majority of turntables have the means to set the tracking force without recourse to a gauge.
 On my Dual 505 there is a dial to adjust, my Pioneer PL-512 has an adjustable balance weight, and the Garard SB100 has a weight which you move along the arm.
 In all these cases there is a calibrated mark which you line up with to get the desired force.
-Despite this, I currently own three stylus gauges.
+Despite this, I currently own four stylus gauges.

 This is an old example which has a range of 0 – 6g with a resolution of just 0.5g.
 Tracking at higher forces used to be commonplace, but with modern cartridges half that capacity would be plenty.
 All in all this is a crude instrument, but fine for it’s time.